Error Handling

 • Remove password protection from PDFs

-Before Uploading Datasets:
+Before Uploading Files to Workspaces:

-• Check file size is under 100 MB
+• Check file size is under 200 MB

 • Validate CSV has consistent delimiter